 Distraction is a constant threat to a freelancer’s productivity, and if you’ve already spent some time as a remote working freelancer, you likely already have some strategies worked out to help you to mitigate its effects.
 But distraction reaches a whole other level when you’re a digital nomad.
 You’ll have to focus on your work and meet your deadlines without the benefit of a quiet office environment.
 You may find yourself beavering away in a bustling bar on Bondi beach or in a crowded cafe in Croatia.
 If you’re able to block out distractions even in the busiest and noisiest environments, you already have the inside track.

 You’re smart with your money

 Being smart with your money is essential for any freelancer.
+Especially if you plan to source much of your income from investments like those you can check here.
 Most self-employed people are pretty adept at managing their finances, handling their taxes and setting aside savings for their retirement.
 But these waters are muddied when you’re constantly moving and adapting to new currencies with wildly different values.

 If you’re extremely money smart and are able to stick to your budget even when using fluctuating currencies, this is another huge advantage.

 You’re a people person, but you enjoy your solitude

 One of the many great things about life as a digital nomad is that you’ll meet many people who can enrich and inform your life.
 Thus, it pays to be gregarious and to be able to strike up conversations with pretty much anyone when you’re making friendships on the road.
 At the same time, however, it is a very solitary path and you must be okay with spending long periods of time alone.
 If you enjoy your own company despite your excellent interpersonal skills this is very advantageous.